rodrigof1307/learning-projects/README.md

 - **blockexplorer**: Simple block explorer for the Ethereum Blockchain using Alchemy's SDK.
 Developed with React.js and Tailwind CSS.
 - **ecdsa-node**: Interface that allows users to create wallets, generate signatures and conduct transactions between accounts using Public Key Cryptography.
 Developed with React.js, SCSS and Express.
+- **e-library**: Interface that displays basic information about some books.
+Developed with Next.js and Tailwind CSS.
 - **stock-app**: Interface that displays basic information about trending stocks.
 Developed with React.js and Bootstrap.